mauriciopaiva12/Information-Collector-v1.0/README.md

 <p>

-There are currently two functions in the full category: DNS Brute Force and PortScan.<br /><br />
+There are currently two functions in the full category: DNS Brute Force, PortScan and Directory Scan.<br /><br />
-The DNS Brute Force has been updated and is now complete.
-Word-lists have also been changed, but they can be found on the link below, along with a description of them.<br />
+The Brute Force DNS has been updated and is now complete.
+The word lists have also been changed, but can be found at the link below, along with a description of them.<br />
-PortScan, on the other hand, scans the main doors, presenting open and closed doors and differentiating them by colors.
+PortScan, on the other hand, scans the main doors, presenting open and closed doors and differentiating them by colors.<br />
+The directory scan scans using the large Brute Force DNS word list and shows only the directories found or all directories, depending on the user's choice.<br />

 </p>